What is AI in accounting?

 - Real-time insights: Using AI means you won’t need to give advice based on outdated figures or patchy data.
 AI gives you access to real-time insights on clients’ financial performance.
 As a result, your clients can make smarter, data-driven decisions, bolstered by your advisory expertise.

 - Enhanced security: Fraud detection is often a time consuming process.
 AI tools can expedite this by identifying patterns and anomalies in data, and notifying the right person.
-These tools can also help with fraud prevention, which helps protect the financial health of a business.
+These tools can also help with fraud prevention

 Can AI replace accountants?